 My Favorite Benefit of the Amex Business Platinum Card

 The Amex Business Platinum card is one of my favorite travel rewards credit cards available in the marketplace today.
-Not only is the card offering a new welcome offer bonus of up to 100,000 Membership Rewards points, but it also has one of my favorite benefits of ANY travel rewards credit card available.
+Not only does it offera welcome offer bonus of up to 75,000 Membership Rewards points, but it also has one of my favorite benefits of ANY travel rewards credit card available.

 What is my favorite benefit of the Amex Business Platinum card?
 If you hold the card and book travel through the Amex Travel portal, you will get 35% of your points back for ANY first or business class flights, and all flights booked with your selected airline.